zergxyz/DataEngineeringKB/PySpark-Transformation.md

 ```

 ### Transformation Performance Guide
-For a large set of (key, value) pairs, using reduceByKey() or combineByKey() is typically more efficient than using the combination of groupByKey() and mapValues(), because they reduce the shuffling time.

 A transformation is defined as “a thorough or dramatic change in form or appearance.

+When running a Spark application (in Python, Java, or Scala), Spark creates a DAG and that graph.
+Because Spark transformations are lazily evaluated, the execution of the DAG will not start until an action (such as collect() or count()) is triggered.

 **Mapper Transformation**
 Transformation | Relation type | Description